Must See Places in Paro

 Kyichu Lhakhang

-• Historical Background: Kyichu Lhakhang was originally constructed in the 7th century by the Tibetan King Songtsen Gampo.
-It is one of the 108 temples built across the Himalayan region in a single day to subdue a demoness that was obstructing the spread of Buddhism.
-The construction of Kyichu Lhakhang marked the introduction and subsequent flourishing of Buddhism in Bhutan.
+• Historical Background: Kyichu Lhakhang was originally built in the 7th century by the Tibetan Emperor Songtsen Gampo.
+It is one of the 108 temples constructed across the Himalayan region to subdue a demoness who was obstructing the spread of Buddhism.
+This temple, along with Jambay Lhakhang in Bumthang, forms a vital part of Bhutan's religious landscape.

 Chele La Pass